Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Preliminaries and Related Work

 \paragraph{Measuring and Enhancing Fairness in Recourse.}

-Fairness concerns in algorithmic recourse prom\-pted the search for specific fairness criteria \cite{ustun2019actionable, gupta2019equalizing}.
+Fairness concerns in algorithmic recourse prompted the search for specific fairness criteria \cite{ustun2019actionable, gupta2019equalizing}.
 Table~\ref{tab:relworks} summarizes the characteristics of the most relevant approaches that address fairness issues in recourse.
 Many works proposed both group- and individual-level fairness metrics in this direction~\cite{von2022fairness, kavouras2023fairness, bell2024fairness} and extended the analysis to incorporate classifier predictions and standard predictive performance measures \cite{kuratomi2022measuring, raimondi2022equality}.
 Several papers that introduced fairness metrics for evaluating algorithmic recourse have also proposed methods to improve fairness according to these metrics \cite{gupta2019equalizing, von2022fairness, bell2024fairness}.
 For instance, \citet{von2022fairness} proposed a causality-based method that requires access to a structural causal model (SCM). \citet{gupta2019equalizing} introduced an approach applicable only to recourse methods that map instances directly to the decision boundary, while \citet{bell2024fairness} addressed fairness under resource constraints, a setting closer to a ranking rather than a classification problem.

 Most fairness metrics proposed in this context focus \textit{exclusively on the recourse stage}, considering only negatively classified instances and ignoring the classifier's overall behavior, such as group-specific acceptance and rejection rates.
 Furthermore, they generally lack \textit{practical strategies} for improving fairness.
-None of these studies adopt an \textit{intersectional perspective}, and all assume access to sensitive attributes for all individuals \textit{at training time}, an assumption rarely satisfied in real-world applications.
+Lastly, none of these studies adopt an \textit{intersectional perspective}, and all assume access to sensitive attributes for all individuals \textit{at training time}, an assumption rarely satisfied in real-world applications.
 Our work is conceptually aligned with \citet{kuratomi2022measuring} and \citet{raimondi2022equality}, but their formulation lacks a clear connection to existing fairness metrics in prediction.
-Further, these studies neither propose practical algorithms to enhance it nor address the importance of intersectional groups in evaluating recourse fairness.